A Lengthy Detour

 We had booked a room at Posada El Castillo the former home of Plutarco Gastelum – the man who helped the aristocrat Edward James build Las Pozas.
 James also lived in the house for many years and the quirky architecture of the building is similar to that of Las Pozas.

 These days, it is run as a hotel by the Gastelum family and we were shown around by Plutarco’s granddaughter.
 We explored the many nooks, crannies and artistic features throughout the building.
 El Castillo was a taster of what we could expect the following day when we were planning to visit Las Pozas.
 Our room had unbelievably tall ceilings with green bumble bee light fixtures and gothic style windows.
-The bath was like a plunge pool.
+The huge bath was like a plunge pool.

 A Rainy Day in Xlitla